wp-plugins/backup-scheduler/readme.txt

 == Frequently Asked Questions ==

+= I have an error message indicating that another backup is running =

+This message may happen if the chunk size is set quite high.
+For instance, 40 Mo is clearly too big and server  server configuration of many webhosters will kill scripts which use too much memory.

+Most of the case 5Mo is ok.

+If you get this error, set the chunk size to 1Mo and if it solves your problem, increase this chunk size.

 = Compatible Archive Software =

 The backup will be in a multi-part format.
 In order to uncompress it, you should put all the backup in the same folder and open the .zip file with Winzip.